 - Your Primary Advisor has access to your RAC.
 Set up a meeting with them to discuss your plan for the upcoming term.
 Do this as early as possible!

 - Primary Advisor is your first resource on academic matters and your official advisor who can sign forms.
 During your first year at Wentworth your Primary Advisor is your First Year Advisor.
 After your first year, your Primary Advisor will be a faculty member from your major department.
 Note: All transfer students are assigned their major department chair as their Primary Advisor.

-- An academic plan advisor is a professional advisor trained to assist students and faculty advisors in reaching their full potential.
-Academic Plan Advisors can be found in the Center for Academic Excellence in Beatty 402.
+- A Student Success Advisor is a professional advisor trained to assist students and faculty advisors in reaching their full potential.
+Student Success Advisors can be found in the Center for Academic Excellence in Beatty 402.
 Here is a list by major!

 - Check the list here!

 Who is my Coops & Career advisor?
 Department Chair?
 Academic Coordinator?
-Academic Plan Advisor?
+Student Success Advisor?